Trump goes from court to campaign at a bodega in his heavily Democratic hometown

 Trump will be confined to the courtroom on most days, dramatically limiting his movements and his ability to campaign, fundraise and make calls.
 Aides have been planning rallies and other political events on weekends and Wednesdays, the one weekday when court is not supposed to be in session.
 Plans also include local appearances Trump can make after court recesses each day.

-Trump's stop in Harlem demonstrates the former president's determination to amplify familiar campaign arguments even within the strictures of being a criminal defendant.
+Trump has for months assailed Democratic-run cities as crime-ridden and overrun with migrants who have crossed the U.S.-Mexico border.
+His local campaign stop in Harlem allows him to blend that familiar message with his promise to make a serious play at winning his native state despite its heavily Democratic lean.

 In July 2022, Jose Alba, a clerk at the store in Hamilton Heights, a heavily Hispanic section of Harlem, was attacked by 35-year-old Austin Simon.
 The resulting altercation, captured on surveillance video, ended with Alba fatally stabbing Simon.
-Alba was arrested and charged with murder but the Manhattan district attorney dropped the charges within weeks, saying they could not prove Alba had not acted in self-defense.
+Alba, an immigrant from the Dominican Republic, was arrested and charged with murder but the Manhattan district attorney dropped the charges within weeks, saying they could not prove Alba had not acted in self-defense.

 On another evening in August 2022, according to the New York Post, owner Osamah Aldhabyani was in the store when a customer entered and an altercation between the two ensued.
 The customer was arrested, the newspaper reported.